 An additional study in Chronobiology International found IVF success rates drop during this time in women, who had a previous miscarriage.

 Now with electricity, batteries, generators, and charged mobile devices the need to change the clocks to conserve energy isn’t as urgent as it once was.
-However, I’m not ready to suggest its demise because I really like the extra hour of sleep in the Fall.
-So to decrease the risk of an ICU visit every Spring, I would suggest the following:
+However to minimize the health risks, I, each year, suggest the following:

 - Prepare for the time change before it happens.
 Wake up 10 -20 minutes early a few days before the change so that the one hour shift isn’t too drastic for our delicate circadian rhythms